 Dr. Anju Sahay: Paul, I just wanted to add a little more.
-In the survey we asked other questions too which are not included here, but just to give you an idea what sort of data we’ve been gathering is, since the CDS is being used primarily by PACT teams, we asked them, does your PACT team use the clinical dashboard to review patients?
+In the survey, we asked other questions too, which are not included here, but just to give you an idea what sort of data we’ve been gathering is we, since the CDS is being used primarily with PACT teams, we asked them, does your PACT team use the clinical dashboard to review patients?
 If yes, does your PACT team use the clinical dashboard in pre-clinic huddles?
 And otherwise if not, then how do they use it?
 When do they use it?
 How often do they use it?
 Who among the PACT team members uses the clinical dashboard to review patients’ data?
 And if the PACT team is not using the clinical dashboard to review patient information, then how does your PACT team prepare for upcoming appointments?
-You know, When does it prepare?
+When does your PACT team prepare, when does it prepare?
 How does it prepare?
-And what are the other methods in general are being used to manage performance measures, irrespective of whether or not they are using the clinical dashboard.
+And what are the other methods, in general, are being used to manage performance measures, irrespective of whether or not they are using the clinical dashboard?
 So this is really rich data which is being analyzed right now and we’ll share it once it’s available.

-Dr. Paul Heidenreich: Thank you Anju.
+Dr. Paul Heidenreich: Thank you, Anju.
 I’ll mention one last thing that is important to gather as well.
-And that’s if you’re ever going to implement these things, the managers, administrators say in another VISN will need to know particularly what is going to be the cost to introduce such a system.
+And that’s if you’re ever going to implement these things, the managers, administrators, say, in another VISN will need to know particularly what is going to be the cost to introduce such a system.
 So that’s part of the process as well, particularly if a new site is going to connect their system to data tables, there’s an expense.
-There’s this typical one-time cost of putting that all together, developing the CDS material.
-And then there’s ongoing cost incurred when it’s integrated into the dashboard of the new site.
-So we need to determine the cost of all of these things if we’re going to successfully convince other places to adopt such dashboards.
+There’s this typical one-time cost of putting that all together, developing the CDS materials.
+And then there’s ongoing costs incurred when it’s integrated into the dashboard of the new site.
+So we need to determine the cost of all of these things if we’re going to, I think, successfully convince other places to adopt such dashboards.

-So in summary, again VISN 21 has been using a medication safety dashboard for a while.
+So in summary, again, VISN 21 has been using a medication safety dashboard for a while.
 We showed some examples.
 That’s one of several clinical dashboards including one that’s directed at PACT.
-We also found that how the facilities use these dashboards vary a lot.
-And particularly in those interventions to improve care, and that those interventions are associated with better or worse performance in terms of safety monitoring. and that surveying and linking results to outcomes is the way to identify these potential best practices.
+We also found that how the facilities use these dashboards vary a lot, particularly in those interventions to improve care, and that those interventions are associated with better or worse performance in terms of safety monitoring and that surveying and linking results to outcomes is the way to identify these potential best practices.
 Finally, we talked about our promise of adding clinical decision support to supplement these other pharmacy-led interventions.
-And I think data Anju just showed that even at just a couple of sites there is some variation in comfort in using this and in how they’re using it. so it won’t be a one size fits all implementation strategy.
+And I think data Anju just showed that there are, even at just a couple of sites, there is some variation in comfort in using this and in how they’re using it, so it won’t be a one size fits all implementation strategy.

-So at this point I’ll give you just our contact information if anyone has additional thoughts or wants to contact us offline, Here is the information.
-Particularly Mary Goldstein again is leading the clinical decision support program.
+So at this point I’ll give you just our contact information if anyone has additional thoughts or wants to contact us offline.
+Here is the information.
+Particularly Mary Goldstein, again, is leading the clinical decision support program.
 So I’d like at this point to thank everyone for their attention and will open it up for discussion or questions.